 About

-I am a historian of American environmental history with a focus on the nineteenth and twentieth centuries.
+I am a historian of North American environmental history, and assistant professor of history at the University of Northern British Columbia.
 I hold a BA (Hons) and MA in History from the University of British Columbia, and an MPhil and PhD from Columbia University.
-My dissertation, provisionally entitled “America's Acclimatization Exchange,” analyzes animal “acclimatization” – the intentional introduction of non-indigenous species – in America from the late nineteenth century through to the mid-twentieth.
+My dissertation, “America's Acclimatization Exchange,” analyzes animal “acclimatization” – the intentional introduction of non-indigenous species – in America from the 1850s through to the 1970s.
 This massive bioengineering movement permanently added several new species – carp, pheasants, quails, sparrows, starlings – and millions of individual creatures to American landscapes.
 In studying it, I argue that historians have failed to appreciate the magnitude of animal acclimatization, as well as the civilizational, nation-building terms in which Americans understood it.
-I think they, and the general public, have also missed the extent to which the US government embraced acclimatization as a long-term strategy to feed the ravenous hunting lobby and fur industry.
+I think they have also missed the extent to which the US government embraced acclimatization as a long-term strategy to sustain the game supply for America's many hunters.

 I welcome inquiries about my work.
 I can be reached at barrie.blatchford@unbc.ca